bassixt/Branch_prediction_whats_left/README.md

 firstly uncomment the right test file you want to run: test --> QEMU results tracex --> CBP-5 results
+This changes must be done to the file:
+  * branch.c in the bimodal
+  * common_var.h in the L_TAGE

 Then make the file by writing
 ```